nikithaeedulakanti/OIBSIP-CyberSecurity/TASK-4-Network-Security-Threats/network_security_threats_report.md

 - Frequently used in DDoS and reflection attacks.
 - May lead to network disruption and data loss.
 ### Mitigation Strategies
+1. Implement Ingress and Egress Filtering.
+2. Configure packet filtering on routers and firewalls.
+3. Use authentication protocols that verify the sender's identity.
 ## DNS Poisoning / DNS Spoofing

 ### Explanation